ekg/alignment-and-variant-calling-tutorial/README.md

 1. use bwa to generate SAM records for each read
 2. convert the output to BAM
 3. sort the output
-4. remove PCR duplicates that result from exact duplication of a template during amplification
+4. mark PCR duplicates that result from exact duplication of a template during amplification
-5. convert to compressed BAM, and save

 We could the steps one-by-one, generating an intermediate file for each step.
 However, this isn't really necessary unless we want to debug the process, and it will make a lot of excess files which will do nothing but confuse us when we come to work with the data later.
-Thankfully, it's easy to use [unix pipes](https://en.wikiepdia.org/wiki/Pipeline_%28Unix%29) to stream these tools together (see this [nice thread about piping bwa and samtools together on biostar](https://www.biostars.org/p/43677/) for a discussion of the benefits and possible drawbacks of this).
+Thankfully, it's easy to use [unix pipes](https://en.wikiepdia.org/wiki/Pipeline_%28Unix%29) to stream most of these tools together (see this [nice thread about piping bwa and samtools together on biostar](https://www.biostars.org/p/43677/) for a discussion of the benefits and possible drawbacks of this).

 You can now run the alignment using a piped approach. _Replace `$threads` with the number of CPUs you would like to use for alignment._ Not all steps in `bwa` run in parallel, but the alignment, which is the most time-consuming step, does.
 You'll need to set this given the available resources you have.